gregory-ledenev/My-Portfolio/README.md

 Protection! - is a powerful multi-platform Licensing Toolkit and License Manager that provides the ability to add licensing into custom applications or components only allowing the permitted use according to the supplied license.
-Protection! uses high encryption technology and provides easy integration for software developers even for cross platform products while being non-invasive for end users.
+Protection! uses high encryption technology and provides easy integration for software developers even for cross-platform products while being non-invasive for end users.
 Protection!
 License Manager offers a versatile solution for any licensing model.
-Protection!
-Is adopted and appreciated by Fortune 500 companies including GM, LG, Siemens, General Dynamics and Lockheed Martin and others.
+Protection! is adopted and appreciated by Fortune 500 companies including GM, LG, Siemens, General Dynamics and Lockheed Martin and others.

 Protection! allows software vendors, publishers and developers to: